THCLab/cesrox/README.md

 support interleaved JSON, CBOR, and MGPK serializations.
 CESR is a universal encoding that uniquely provides dual text and binary domain representations via composable conversion.

-## License

-EUPL 1.2 / We have distilled the most crucial license specifics to make your adoption seamless: [see here](https://github.com/THCLab/licensing).